Tangled Webs: Knitting for espionage During Times of Conflict

 Photo of a needle and yarn

 When people think about espionage, the James Bond archetype usually comes to mind – mysterious aliases, cool cars, cold indifference, and nifty gadgets.
-What they don’t think about are the more mundane ways in which real spies have conducted operations throughout history.
+What they don’t think about are the more common ways in which actual secret agents have conducted operations throughout history.

-During both World Wars, knitting was a popular form of espionage among female spies, allowing them to transmit messages under the guise of a seemingly benign activity.
-This was at a time when society largely perceived women as meek and subordinate to their male counterparts.
+During both World Wars, knitting was a popular form of espionage among female spies, allowing them to transmit messages under the guise of something seemingly benign.
+This was at a time when society largely (and incorrectly) perceived women as unimposing and subordinate to their male counterparts.

-Intelligence organizations were quick to exploit the public’s underestimation of women, however.
+Intelligence organizations were quick to exploit this public underestimation of women.
 Throughout World War I, European powers employed elderly Belgian matriarchs to transmit valuable information about the adversary.
-These women would intentionally alter their knitting patterns—such as dropping a stitch or creating a bump—to encode messages about enemy troop movements.
-The women would then pass these coded garments to resistance fighters, who could decipher the information and use it to their advantage.
+These women would intentionally alter their knitting patterns to encode messages about enemy troop movements.
+They would then pass their coded garments to resistance fighters, who could decipher the information and use it to their advantage.

 The simplicity and universality of knitting made it an effective medium for encoding messages in binary, where a dropped stitch might mean a zero and a textured bump might correlate to a one.
 Spies of the past were known for incorporating these simple patterns into garments and textiles to convey details about positions, combat plans, and other operational intelligence.